 A figure of style is a process that acts on the language and creates an effect of meaning or sound.

-You can see that the definition of a style figure refers to spoken or written language.
-But photography is only a means of expression as I have already explained in several articles.
+You can see that the definition of a figure of style refers to its spoken or written language.
+You must not forget that photography is only a means of expression, which I have explained in several articles.

-I will therefore transcribe the figures of style from a or written spoken language in the visual language that photography is.
+I will therefore transcribe the figures of style from a written or spoken language into the visual language of photography.

 The figures of style make it possible to catch the attention of the viewer.
 They also reinforce the meaning you want to give to a photograph and its aestheticism.
-The figures of style in photography have their roots in spoken or written language which is also called rhetoric.
+The figures of style in photography have their roots in spoken or written language, which is also referred to as “rhetoric”.

 In spoken or written language, an alliteration is the repetition of one or more consonants.
-For example, for “whom are his snakes whistling over your heads?".
-The letter ‘s’s is an alliteration.
+For example, for “his snakes are slithering by his side".
+The letter ‘s’ is an alliteration.
 It has a rhythmic effect.
-It is also used to make names easy to remember: for example, Bugs Bunny, Donald Duck.
+Alliteration is used to make names easy to remember, for example, Bugs Bunny or Donald Duck.

-In photography, the word has been preserved but to evoke a particular effect.
-It's the repetition of a particular space in a photo.
-This is the most common method.
-He creates visual rhymes that lead the photographer's gaze.
+In photography, words are preserved through images to evoke a similar effect.
+This may be displayed through the repetition of a defined space in a photo, which is the most common method.
+The photographer can recreate visual rhymes that draw attention from the viewer’s gaze.

-For example, it can be the shape of a rock if it is repeated in a photo.
+For example, the shape of stratified stone may be repeated in a photo.

-In spoken and written language, the antithesis consists in bringing together in the same statement two thoughts, two expressions, two words to emphasize a strong contrast.
+In spoken and written language, the antithesis consists in uniting two thoughts, expressions, or words in the same statement to emphasize a strong contrast.
 For example, Voltaire wrote "Sad lover of the dead, she hates the living".
 Both expressions are antagonistic due to the words of “love” and “hate”, “death” and “life”.

 Antithesis is the opposition of elements in a photo.
 For example, black and white are two opposite colors.

 This technique should be used moderately and wisely.
-It is not because there is a strong tonal contrast in a photo does not necessarily mean that, with antithesis, the photographer should fit the image to a specific frame.
+A strong tonal contrast in a photo does not necessarily mean that, with antithesis, the photographer should fit the image to a specific frame.
 Rather than defining the image, antithesis reinforces certain elements.
-The process of incorporating antithesis is not particularly aesthetic, but it improves the reading of a photograph.
+The process of incorporating antithesis is not particularly aesthetic, but it improves the aesthetic reading of a photograph.

-It is a technique that is used a lot in animal photography.
-An animal looks in one direction, but we do not see what it looks.
+It is a technique that is used often in animal photography.
+An animal looks in one direction, but we do not see what its gaze rests upon.

-In spoken or written language, a metaphor is a process of giving a word a meaning that is given to another by playing on similarities or analogies.
+In spoken or written language, a metaphor is a process of assigning different meanings to one word, thus creating a similarity or analogy.

-For example, in underwater photography, a brain coral can be seen as the brain of a human being, however, it is still an underwater creature.
+For example, in underwater photography, a brain coral can be perceived as the brain of a human being, however, it is still an underwater creature.

 In spoken or written language, hyperbola is a figure of speech that exaggerates the expression of an idea or a reality in order to highlight it.
-Most often it has a negative or unpleasant connotation.
+If often has a negative or unpleasant connotation.

-In photography, hyperbola is a process that exaggerates the size of forms or photographic elements.
-For this, just use a wide-angle lens when shooting and position yourself close to the element.
+In photography, hyperbola is a process that exaggerates the size of the forms or the photographic elements.
+To use hyperbola, simply use a wide-angle lens when shooting and position yourself close to the element.
 Your subject of the image will become distorted and will seem to have drastically increased in size.

 The best example is that of the eye of an animal.
 The viewer will immediately identify the eye and the animal to which it belongs.
 One eye reveals the expression of an animal without even showing the entire creature.

 In spoken or written language an inversion is a deliberate change in the natural order of words.

-In photography, inversion is changing the normal order of the photographic elements.
-For example, the sky becomes the earth.
+In photography, inversion is captured by changing the normal order of photographic elements.
+For example, the sky may become the earth.

-This is a form of ellipse.
-The zeugma is a figure of speech to be linked by the syntax of two words or groups of words of which only one approaches logically to the verb.
+This is a form of an ellipse.
+The zeugma is a figure of speech to be linked by the syntax of two words, or groups of words in which only one logically relates to the verb.
 The two syntactically related words may be incompatible because one is abstract and the other concrete.
 For example, one may say that a book is “full of charm and drawings" even though it is impossible for an inanimate object to evoke charm.
 Or we may say that "he pulled a question out of his hat" when the speaker merely meant that the person responded quickly.
-A Zeugma may relate to the different meanings of the verb: "Remember this date and a place on the train", meaning that the person should remember the exact numbered day, or the memory associated with that day.
-A well-known example is given by Victor Hugo: "Dressed in candid probity and white linen."
+A Zeugma may relate to the different meanings of a verb: "Remember this date and this place on the train", meaning that the person should remember the exact numbered day, or the memory associated with that day.
+A well-known example is given by Victor Hugo with the line, "Dressed in candid probity and white linen."

-Just like lines or shapes, figures of speech are elements to know to create interesting photographs that convey messages or emotions.
-They make it possible to direct the gaze to reinforce the reading of an image.
+Like lines or shapes, figures of speech are elements that make photographs creatively convey messages or emotions.
+Figures of speech focus a viewer’s gaze, reinforcing the reading of an image.